Joakim Nygård: Edmonton Oilers

 Undrafted, Nygård attracted interest in the off-season as a free agent from North America.
 On 24 May 2019, he used his NHL out-clause to sign a one-year, entry-level contract with the Edmonton Oilers of the National Hockey League (NHL).

 Following the completion of his first season with the Oilers, on 21 August 2020, Nygård agreed to return to former Swedish club Färjestad BK on loan until the commencement of the delayed 2020–21 North American season.

 Return to Färjestad

-As a pending unrestricted free agent from the Oilers after two seasons, Nygård opted to return to original club, Färjestad BK, agreeing on a five-year contract on 28 May 2021. in 2021–22 Nygård scored 41 points (16 goals / 25 assists) in 52 games and added 15 points (3 goals / 12 assists) in 19 playoff games as Färjestad won the Le Mat Trophy as Swedish hockey League (SHL) champions.
+As a pending unrestricted free agent from the Oilers after two seasons, Nygård opted to return to the original club, Färjestad BK, agreeing on a five-year contract on 28 May 2021. in 2021–22 Nygård scored 41 points (16 goals / 25 assists) in 52 games and added 15 points (3 goals / 12 assists) in 19 playoff games as Färjestad won the Le Mat Trophy as Swedish Hockey League (SHL) champions.